This Website

 Many thanks to Paul M. Bouder for the above photos!

 When I first saw this box, I didn't believe it!
 This box is for the Pasadena version of the Stallion 45, but during the year and a half (or so) that it was manufactured in Jacksonville.
-I don't think they ever changed the tooling on the barrel to say, "JACKSONVILLE," though!
+I don't think they ever changed the tooling on the barrel to say, "JACKSONVILLE."
 I really think that the nicest part of this box is that, as of now, it belongs to me!

 Photo thanks to Jerry Carney!